An artistic soul, Shaddie spends much of her time quietly writing, modestly drawing, or happily caring for her menagerie of pets.

 #1.
 Mrs. Brisby - The Secret Of NIMH

-It is no big surprise that the #1 animal lady from animation did not arise from Disney, a company which seems to have an unhealthy obsession with placing female characters into the same roles of doting girlfriend or child-bearing wife.
-But the honor of this award cannot be given to the Aurora Pictures director Don Bluth all by his one-sies.
-This movie was based off of the book Mrs. Frisby and The Rats of NIMH by author Robert C. O'Brien.
+It is no big surprise that the #1 animal lady from animation did not arise from Disney, a company that seems to have an unhealthy obsession with placing female characters into the same roles of doting girlfriends or child-bearing wives.
+But the honor of this award cannot be given to the Aurora Pictures director Don Bluth all by his onesies.
+This movie was based on the book Mrs. Frisby and The Rats of NIMH by author Robert C. O'Brien.